jintonic/jintonic.github.io/cs/vim/index.md

 :set term
 ~~~

-in vim returns "screen".
-By setting the term explicitly to "linux" in .vimrc
+in vim returns *screen*.
+By setting the term explicitly to *xterm* in .vimrc
 solves the problem:

 ~~~
-set term="linux"
+set term=xterm
 ~~~

 Misc